-- For paired tests, a minimum of 5% of the original forest inventory must be resampled.
-For unpaired tests, the number of resampling plots to be installed shall be no less than 5% of the original forest inventory's plot count. - If the carbon stock inventory has been stratified, all strata must be included in resampling.
+- The resampled carbon stock measurements must statistically agree with the project's carbon stock measurements using a two-tailed student's t-test at the 90% confidence interval.
+If the project's carbon stock inventory is comprised of permanent plots that may be efficiently relocated by the verifier, this test shall be paired.
+Otherwise, this test shall be unpaired; - For paired tests, a minimum of 5% of the original forest inventory must be resampled.
+For unpaired tests, the number of resampling plots to be installed shall be no less than 5% of the original forest inventory's plot count; and - If the carbon stock inventory has been stratified, all strata must be included in resampling.
 The Student's t-test may be carried out either at the project level or strata level, so long as an absence of bias can be demonstrated.